Adversarial Dependence Minimization: Conclusion

 \subsection{Principal and Independent Component Analysis}

-PCA is a linear dimensionality reduction technique that transforms a set of variables $\rmX = \{\vx^{(i)}\}_{i=1}^N$, $\vx^{(i)} \in \mathbb{R}^l$ into a set of uncorrelated representations $\vz^{(i)} = \mW^T\vx^{(i)}$, $\vz^{(i)} \in \mathbb{R}^d$, where the columns of the matrix $\mW \in \mathbb{R}^{l \times d}$ are called principal components.
+PCA is a linear dimensionality reduction technique that transforms a set of variables $\smash{\rmX = \{\vx^{(i)}\}_{i=1}^N}$, $\smash{\vx^{(i)} \in \mathbb{R}^l}$ into a set of uncorrelated representations $\smash{\vz^{(i)} = \mW^T\vx^{(i)}}$, $\smash{\vz^{(i)} \in \mathbb{R}^d}$, where the columns of the matrix $\mW \in \mathbb{R}^{l \times d}$ are called principal components.
 Intuitively, PCA identifies directions $\mW_{:,i}$ in the input space along which the variance of the projected data is maximized.
 Assuming centered data, the PCA reduction solves the following problem:

 We proceed to discuss two key properties of PCA.
 Firstly, the orthogonality constraint on the projection matrix $\mW$ ensures that the dimensions of the projections are uncorrelated: $\Cov(\rz_i, \rz_j) = 0 \text{ for all } i \neq j$.
 Secondly, PCA can equivalently be defined as finding the projection matrix minimizing the MSE for reconstructions $\hat{\vx}^{(i)} = \mW\vz^{(i)} = \mW\mW^T\vx^{(i)}$.
 This dual form led to the use of autoencoders to solve PCA~\citep{baldi1989pca_and_sgd,kramer1991autoencoder_nlpca,hinton2006pca_ae_sgd}.
-It is worth observing that the constraint on the unit norm of the principal components is not needed in the dual formulation, as the reconstruction error inherently accounts for the scale of the projections.
+It is worth noting that the unit-norm constraint on the principal components is not needed in the dual formulation, as the reconstruction error inherently accounts for the scale of the projections.

-Given these observations, we extend the PCA algorithm to non-linear decorrelation by replacing the covariance constraint with our more general (standardized) dependence minimization objective:
+Given these observations, we extend the PCA algorithm to non-linear decorrelation by replacing the covariance constraint with our more general dependence minimization objective: